-The present report emphasises the essential need for upholding the established principles and standards of criminal justice in the context of counter-terrorism and counter-radicalisation.
-In particular, the report argues that observing criminal justice requirements in radicalisation- and terror-rated cases is a key prerequisite for developing effective and sustainable counter-terrorism and counterradicalisation trust-based strategies and approaches that enhance civil and national security.
-Part 2 of the report provides a thematic overview of the applicable international and EU, in order to examine how the concepts of terrorism and radicalisation are treated as legal subjects.
-Part 3 looks into the existing international, EU, and national legal instruments for protecting the criminal procedural rights of suspects and accused.
-Part 4 reviews ongoing international and national efforts that aim to safeguard criminal procedural rights in the context of counter-terrorism with a particular emphasis on the securitisation debate and its implications for the EU domestic and foreign policy.
+This report emphasises the essential need for upholding the established principles and standards of human rights and criminal justice in the context of counter-terrorism and counter-radicalisation.
+It argues that compliance with human rights and criminal justice requirements in radicalisation and terror-rated cases is an important element of the process of developing effective and sustainable counter-terrorism and counter-radicalisation trust-based strategies and approaches that enhance public safety and national security.
 It has been developed within the initiative FAIRNESS: Implementation of the Stockholm’s Roadmap in Cases of Terrorism and Radicalisation.

 Comparative Legal Research

 Mapping the Legal and Policy Landscape for Upholding Criminal Procedural Rights in the Context of Counter-Terrorism

 Funded by the European Union’s Justice Programme (2014-2020)